 MUED2606 Adolescent Development and Behaviour

-Credit points: 3 Teacher/Coordinator: Dr Michael Webb Session: Semester 2 Classes: 1 hr lecture, 1 hour workshop/wk Assessment: Live gig report (10%), teaching sequence and tutorial presentation (60%), exam (30%) Mode of delivery: Normal (lecture/lab/tutorial) day
+Credit points: 3 Teacher/Coordinator: Dr Michael Webb Session: Semester 2 Classes: 1 hr lecture, 1 hour workshop/wk Assessment: Teaching sequence (30%), Tutorial presentation (45%), Essay (25%) Mode of delivery: Normal (lecture/lab/tutorial) day

 Note: This unit is not available for Jazz Performance students unless they are enrolled in BMus (Music Education).

-This unit of study provides students with an overview of the development of jazz from its earliest stages to the present and from its origins in New Orleans to its contemporary expressions in Australia, Europe and elsewhere.
-An understanding of stylistic and technical aspects of jazz will be undertaken through immersion in jazz-related skills of listening and transcription as well as idiomatic improvisation, which will be developed progressively through weekly workshops.The unit is especially designed for students in the BMus(MusEd) degree program for whom it is a core requirement, but is also available to students in other degree programs (apart from Jazz Performance students).
+This unit of study provides students with a broad overview of the development of jazz from its earliest stages to the present and from its origins in New Orleans to its contemporary expressions in Australia, Europe and elsewhere.
+An understanding of key stylistic and technical aspects of jazz will be undertaken through immersion in jazz-related skills of listening and transcription as well as idiomatic improvisation, which are developed progressively through weekly workshops.The unit is designed for students in the BMus(MusEd) degree program for whom it is a core requirement.
+Bringing an instrument to weekly sessions is mandatory - pianists should acquire a melodion for the unit.

 MUED3603 Composition in Music Education